Engin-Boot/pong-stage-aruna09/Stage0/Add-Player.md

 ### Scenario: when the user presses the "Add Player" button

-  Given: the app is open
+  Given: the app is open and is in IDLE state

   When: user clicks the "Add Player" button AND either there are 0 players OR